Yarra Bend - Flying Foxes

 - Before European settlement, the Melbourne region had only 13 species of plants that are eaten by grey-headed flying-foxes.
 Due to extensive tree planting in the last 50 years, the number of food sources raised to 87 species and shrubs.

-To protect the Royal Botanic Gardens a project to relocated them to an appropriate area was initiated.
-In March 2003 the project was successfully finalized, and the flying-foxes had a new home at Yarra Bend Park.
+To protect the Royal Botanic Gardens a project to relocate them to an appropriate area was initiated.
+In March 2003, the project was successfully finalized, and the flying-foxes got a new home at Yarra Bend Park.

 Please do not approach flying-foxes or attempt to touch them yourself.
 A small percentage of flying-foxes carry Australian Bat Lyssavirus, which is similar to rabies.

 Yara Bend covers 260 hectares from which half of it is bushland.
-One can find here a great variety of landscapes.
-Yarra Bend was combined with several other parks into one large area in 1929 after it was reserved in 1877.
+You can find here a great variety of landscapes.
+Yarra Bend was combined with several other parks into one large area in 1929.
+It got already a reserve status in 1877.
 Roughly 1.3 million visitors come here each year enjoying the wide variety of activities.
-Beside the Studley Park Boathouse offering fine dining, four picnic areas are available in the Park, all with BBQ possibilities.
+Besides the Studley Park Boathouse offering fine dining, four picnic areas are available in the Park, all with BBQ possibilities.

 Yarra River in the Yarra Bend Park

 Yarra Bend Park is the largest area of natural bushland close to Melbourne.
-Beside the flying-foxes you can find steep river escarpments, open woodlands, playing fields and golf courses.
+Besides the flying-foxes, you can find steep river escarpments, open woodlands, playing fields, and golf courses.
 Walking, boating, canoeing, team sports, golf, picnicking, bird watching are popular activities in the park.
 The walking trails are easy to moderate, and you can choose from 5 different trails:

 - Bat Colony Nature Trail – 500 m, 20 minutes return